West Tennessee, a 21-county area home to roughly 1.56 million people over 10,650 squre miles, is home to

 We’ve got outdated, non-evidence-based drug rehabs, often-exclusionary 12-step programs, probation and parole, and drug courts, as well as medication-assisted treatment programs — though there’s just 19 physicians prescribing buprenorphine for opioid use disorder and two methadone clinics in Northwest Tennessee, a nine-county area that’s home to 254,000 people.

 Outside of that, we’ve got absolutely nothing for drug users like me.
+This was written in April 2020.
+Allow January 2022 Daniel to update this section.

 More About Sharps on the Black Market